 It was not a good week for the 30-year fixed mortgage rate, which fell for the fourth consecutive week to its lowest level of this year and its lowest mark since Nov.
 10, 2016.

-According to Freddie Mac, the 30-year fixed-rate mortgage (FRM) averaged 3.86 percent for the week ending Aug.
+, the 30-year fixed-rate mortgage (FRM) averaged 3.86 percent for the week ending Aug.
 24, down from last week when it averaged 3.89 percent.
 On a bright note, it is higher than the 3.43 percent it averaged a year ago at this time.

 The 15-year FRM this week averaged 3.16 percent, unchanged from last week.
 And the five-year Treasury-indexed hybrid adjustable-rate mortgage averaged 3.17 percent this week, up from last week when it averaged 3.16 percent.